Mossycoat: Tale type

+Katherine Briggs classified the tale as type 510B, "The Dress of Gold, of Silver, and of Stone" (sic), and commented that the story was known in England as Catskin.
 In his 1987 guide to folktales, folklorist D. L. Ashliman classified the tale, according to the international Aarne-Thompson Index, as type AaTh 510B, "A King Tries To Marry His Daughter", thus related to French tale Donkeyskin, by Charles Perrault, and other variants, such as Allerleirauh, Cap O' Rushes, The Bear, The She-Bear and The King who Wished to Marry his Daughter.

 Adaptations

 English novelist Alan Garner adapted the tale as Mossycoat, in his book Alan Garner's Book of British fairy tales.